catherine-qian/Audio-visual-sound-localization/README.md

 ---------------------------------------
-If you use this code, please cite:
+If you use this code

+please cite:

 @inproceedings{qian2021multi,
   title={Multi-target DoA Estimation with an Audio-visual Fusion Mechanism}, author={Qian, Xinyuan and Madhavi, Maulik and Pan, Zexu and Wang, Jiadong and Li, Haizhou},